The predominant disturbance

 The disturbance does not occur exclusively during

-a medication) or a general medical condition (e.g., temporal lobe
+or other general medical condition (e.g., Amnestic Disorder Due

 The symptoms cause clinically significant distress

 or impairment in social, occupational, or other important areas

 journals, CME, and patient resources.
 This all-in-one virtual library provides psychiatrists

 and mental health professionals with key resources for diagnosis, treatment, research,

 and professional development.